 While living life on repeat can prove dull, repetition can create striking urban landscape photography.

-Colour schemes, architectural features, overhead wires, people – look for repetition and patterns.
+Color schemes, architectural features, overhead wires, people – look for repetition and patterns.
 This way, you can capture the construction of the urban landscape itself.

 Of course, breaking repetition is another way to create eye-catching urban landscape photography.

 Disrupting a pattern leads a viewer’s eye straight to a disruptive focal point.

 Keep an eye out for repeating subjects, but don’t be afraid to add a little disruption for emphasis.